esra-polat/facial-emotion-recognition/README.md

   - Convolutional Neural Network (CNN)
   - Google Colab

-> This is my machine learning course project.
 > This program is recognizing the emotion from a picture and then generate an emoji.
 > It is simple facial emotion recognition with deep learning techniques for beginner level.
 > It is implemented with Python on the Google Colab platform.